Delaware Paid Leave

 Covered

-- Has been employed for at least 12 months and at least 1,250 hrs. by the employer where leave is requested
+- Has been employed with a covered employer for at least 12 months and worked at least 1,250 hours for that employer in the most recent 12 months

 - Most public sector workers are covered